Broken Hill, NSW

 The decent down is pretty much along gradually sloping rock and providing you take it slow its not a difficult descent.
 Once you reach the creek level you come across a bit of a hub that either directs you back to the start or onto the next set of destinations.
 If doing this walk as a standalone then you will head back along the creek the way you came to the start of the walk.
 All up this walk takes around 3-3.5 hours to complete; not so much because of the length but more for having to pick your way through the riverbed, across sand, and around tree roots.

-This is one of those rare walks where we are happy to just sit and take in the scenery which is not something that we typically don’t do.
+This is one of those rare walks where we are happy to just sit and take in the scenery which is not something that we typically do.
 As mentioned the images don’t do the scenery justice and in addition doesn’t give you a feel for this wonderful location.
-In fact we enjoyed this walk so much that its made its way into out top 10 list.
+In fact we enjoyed this walk so much that its made its way into our top 10 list.

 The trailhead is through the fence at the northern end of the car park